Starting a Company Blog Doesn’t Have to Be Scary

 We can help with starting a company blog.

 In Part 1, I talked about getting a platform for blogging.
 But now you may be wondering: I’ve got this great Wix or Blogger or Tumblr or WordPress blog and – help! – I have no idea what to put in it.
 No worries.

 When you are starting a company blog, recognize it should have a certain look and feel to it.
-Just like your overall website, it benefits from a certain degree of branding.
+Just like your overall website, it benefits from a degree of branding.
 Let’s say your company is Green’s Trucking.
 If it is, then it makes sense to use the color green in your design, and you probably already are.
 A blog is a good place for your logo and for other imagery which evokes your company.

 In our trucking company example, there could be pictures of the trucks or the drivers or the routes.
 How about a map with the locations where your drivers have gone to?

 If you think I’ve over-emphasizing imagery, think again.
 Images are important because posts with images are more likely to be clicked on when they are shared via social media.
 Images are also useful for search engine optimization purposes.
 Furthermore, they add a lot to readability.
 If you were writing a blog about the dog toys your company sells, it would help to have a picture for your customers to get a better feel for what you’re talking about.

-Hence if you are writing about a hair salon’s services, then your first heading might be on haircuts for children; the second might be on permanent waves; and the third might be on how to keep your haircut looking good between appointments.
+Hence if you are writing about a hair salon’s services, then your first heading might be on haircuts for children.
+The second might be on permanent waves.
+And the third might be on how to keep your haircut looking good between appointments.
 A fourth might be on the hair care products you like the most.

 If each of these headings has about 260 or so words in it, then you’ll meet the 1000 word overall minimum easily without loading up one heading too much.
 Got a blog that goes on and on?
 Then see if you can break it into two or more separate blog posts.
-I wouldn’t recommend a series going any longer than maybe five posts and even that is pushing it.
-But if you’re topping 1,000 words regularly, then see if you can split up those posts.
+I wouldn’t recommend a series going any longer than maybe three posts and even that is pushing it.
+But if you’re topping 3000 words regularly, then see if you can split up those posts.

 If you are using WordPress, then you can get plugins to do a lot of this.
 But if you aren’t, don’t fret!
 You can do some of this on your own.
 I’m talking about Search Engine Optimization.
 Without going into more depth than necessary (SEO is really its own blog post), SEO is essentially where you tell search engines and readers what your blog post is about.